 • Stronger position in the community

-Part 5: Building the Workforce for Value-Based Care
+Part 5: Building the Workforce for VBC

 The Capability Shift